Recurrent neural networks: vanishing and exploding gradients are not the end of the story: A linear teacher-student analysis

 Next, we wonder which design choices behind the LRU architecture are crucial to this performance improvement.
 To this end, we interpolate between a linear RNN and an LRU in the following way: First, we restrict the weight matrix of the linear RNN to a block diagonal with blocks of size 2.
-Each of such blocks can represent a complex number, so 32 complex numbers in total.
+Each block can represent a complex number, so the network can represent 32 complex numbers in total.
 We additionally double the number of hidden neurons.
 Second, we change those $2\times 2$ blocks (and their input and output weights) to be complex numbers.
 Finally, we add the $\gamma$ input normalization and the exponential parametrization to obtain the final LRU architecture.
 We report the results of this experiment in Figure~\ref{fig:comparison_RNN}.B.
-We find that most of the gap comes from the introduction of complex numbers and can be partially reduced by making the weight matrix block diagonal.
-Interestingly, those two changes reduce the number of parameters the model has and slightly reduce the model expressivity so an explanation of this behavior is likely to be related to the optimization properties of those models.
+Surprisingly, we find the gap comes from making the weight matrix block diagonal ($4 \times 4$ blocks are here enough, cf. Figure~\ref{fig:lsi_multiple_heads} in the Appendix).
+Interestingly, this change reduces the number of parameters the model has and slightly reduces the model expressivity.
+An explanation of this behavior is therefore likely to be related to the optimization properties of those models.
 We confirm this hypothesis in the next section.